top of page

 Take all answers with a grain of salt though. #1, is the breeder being truthful with those answers? #2, so much in the Miniature Schnauzer suspects a genetic basis but has an external catalyst (first to my mind is diet when you think of certain types of bladder stones, diabetes, or pancreatitis) so if there are reports of things like that, you have to take into consideration that many people do not feed them properly and let them get obese.
 And while the breed as a whole is known to have a higher incidence rate, all dogs are susceptible.
 I would be more concerned with things such as Liver Shunts or Epilepsy, (both are suspected genetic) or even dog aggression since base personality traits are inheritable.
 However, temperament is routinely man made with bad handling so again, it needs to be taken with some of that in mind.

 I can't tell you whether or not to get that puppy.
-I know of some outstanding dogs that are very closely bred according to their pedigree with no issues and I know of some horribly afflicted dogs that are not inbred at all.
+I know of some outstanding dogs that are very closely bred according to their pedigree with no issues and I know of some horribly afflicted dogs that have no common ancestors in their pedigree.
 Some of it would also depend on how much I trusted the breeder and what kind of health warranty they provide.

 bottom of page